 Schedule of Events

-- Ninth Annual Student Session including Speed Mentoring: Sunday, 11 September
+- Student Session including Speed Mentoring: Sunday, 17 September

-For more information on exhibits, special accommodations, registration and the overall meeting program, keep checking the 2016 Annual Meeting Page and its links, or contact the NWA office at 405-701-5167 or firstname.lastname@example.org.
+For more information on exhibits, special accommodations, registration and the overall meeting program, keep checking the 2017 Annual Meeting Page and its links, or contact the NWA office at 405-701-5167 or firstname.lastname@example.org.
 NWA will provide updates on this Web page, on the NWA Facebook Page, Twitter and other social media.
 Please use the hashtag #NWAS17 for any tweets associated with the 2017 Annual Meeting.